DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxList/1 Configuration/pullRefreshEnabled.md

 ---
 ---
 ##### shortDescription
-A Boolean value specifying whether or not the widget supports the "pull down to refresh" gesture.
+A Boolean value specifying whether or not the UI component supports the "pull down to refresh" gesture.

 ---
 If the option is set to true, list data is refreshed each time you pull down and release list contents.